theogpt/theogpt.github.io/lives-of-alcyone/index.md

 As several people were hurrying along the road into which they had come so abruptly, they thought it wise not to hesitate, but to walk straight across it as though they had some business with the ship which lay against the quay opposite.
 As they could see no one on board, it seemed best to walk straight on to the half deck as though they had a right there, and their movements apparently excited no suspicion on the part of the passers-by.
 At first they had a wild hope that they might be able to seize the ship and escape by its means, but they saw men moving about on another vessel close by, and realised that these people' s attention would be attracted by anything so unusual as an attempt to move a ship at night.
 Alcyone however caught sight of a small boat attached to the stern, and it at once occurred to him that though the larger craft certainly could not be moved without arousing curiosity, it would not strike anyone as unusual that a small boat should pass along from one vessel to another.
 He communicated his idea in a whisper to his companions, who highly approved; but Electra said:

-"

-Before we embark upon a voyage, let us see whether we can find anything to eat aboard here."
+"Before we embark upon a voyage, let us see whether we can find anything to eat aboard here."

 Searching quickly yet carefully, they soon came upon a store of food—curiously shaped loaves of coarse hard bread, and masses of dates and figs, all crushed together into cakes.
 It was the fare of the common sailor, but our half-starved heroes recked naught of that; Alcyone hastily stripped off his cloak and made a sort of bag of it, which they filled with bread and fruit, while Electra found and promptly appropriated a little of olive oil.
 Meanwhile Saturn, who was examining the after part of the vessel, came suddenly and excitedly to tell them that a man(probably the watchman) lay asleep there upon a heap of sails.
 They moved like cats to avoid waking him; and contrived to get safely into a boat, which was only just large enough for the three.
 They cast it silently and pushed themselves along by the side of the ship, and paddled quietly with their hands for a few yards, so as to make no noise.
 There were two oars in the boat, but they did not use these until they were well out of sight of the line of vessels, fearing to attract attention.